-Results 1–10 of 34 for "Curriculum"X related to "Easing ADHD without meds" Refine Your Search Refine Your Search TopicEducation (26)Children (5)HIV & AIDS (4)Learning & memory (4)Personality (4) 7 more... [+] Race (2)Schizophrenia (2)Testing issues (2)Bullying (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1) 15 more... [+] Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 34 Previous 1 2 3 ...
+Results 1–10 of 34 for "Curriculum"X related to "Easing ADHD without meds" Refine Your Search Refine Your Search TopicEducation (28)Children (5)Personality (5)HIV & AIDS (4)Learning & memory (4) 7 more... [+] Testing issues (3)Race (2)Schizophrenia (2)Bullying (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1) 16 more... [+] Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 34 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 4.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
 The first video covers recommendations for general classroom management.
-The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 5.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 9.Activity 2.3: The Pulfrich Pendulum Effect: When To and Fro Is RoundaboutThis simple demonstration evokes a powerful illusion of movement or, more specifically, a perceived misdirection of movement.Curriculum 10.Personality: Day FourA lesson on other psychoanalytic perspectives and behavioristic models of personality.Curriculum Previous 1 2 3 ...
+The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 5.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 6.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 7.Illustrative Learning Objectives Detailed outline of the insufficient as well as acceptable objectives that are needed to have a successful academic career.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Day 2: Understanding and Defining CultureUnderstanding and defining culture, diversity, race and ethnicity.Curriculum 10.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 34 for "Curriculum"X related to "Easing ADHD without meds"